-Nine women and three men deliberated for about two and a half hours before telling Senior Judge David Klementik they could not come to a unanimous decision.
-Klementik instructed them to continue their deliberations, which they did for about another hour and a half before again saying they still couldn’t reach a verdict.
+Nine women and three men deliberated for about two and a half hours before telling Somerset County Senior Judge David Klementik they could not come to a unanimous decision.
+He instructed them to continue their deliberations, which they did for about another hour and a half before again saying they still couldn’t reach a verdict.

 The declaration came after Deputy District Attorney Sean McGraw announced he would not prosecute 78 of the 106 charges against Sheffer.

 For the most comprehensive local coverage, subscribe today.

 “I wanted to simplify the charging instructions for the jury,” McGraw told Klementik before closing arguments.

 McGraw said Sheffer asked the child to try on swimsuits, showered with her, asked her to try on her mother’s underwear and raped her.
 Public Defender Elizabeth Ramos said the story was made up by the child’s father because he wanted custody of his daughter.

 “This is a custody dispute.
 A really, really ugly custody dispute,” Ramos said.

 She also argued Sheffer was “an innocent bystander that got swept up in this.”